-Today’s blog post was written by Dr. Lopez D. Matthews, Archives Technician in the Holdings Maintenance Staff at the National Archives and current Secretary of the Afro-American History Society at NARA.
-He is also currently the Vice-President/President Elect of the National Archives Assembly.
+Today’s blog post was written by Dr. Lopez D. Matthews, Archives Technician in the Holdings Maintenance Staff at the National Archives at College Park, Maryland

 The idea for a monument to the “Faithful Mammies of the South” began with Senator Robert Love Taylor of Tennessee in 1907.
 When first proposed the monument did not receive much support and the idea died before any action was taken.
 Sixteen years later the idea was revived by the United Daughters of the Confederacy.
 This time, support for the monument was strong and even members of the United States Congress showed its support for the monument.

-Senator Charles Stedman of South Carolina submitted Senate Bill S. 4119 “Monument to Faithful Colored Mammies of the South” (located in the General Files, 1910-1954 of Record Group 66 – Records of the Commission of Fine Arts) The bill would have granted permission to the Jefferson Davis Chapter No. 1650, United Daughters of the Confederacy to support the construction of the monument in Washington D.C.
+Senator Charles Stedman of South Carolina submitted Senate Bill S. 4119 “Monument to Faithful Colored Mammies of the South,” located in RG 66 General Files, 1910-1954 (National Archives Identifier 4685889).
+The bill would have granted permission to the Jefferson Davis Chapter No. 1650, United Daughters of the Confederacy to support the construction of the monument in Washington D.C.
 The only restrictions were that the monument could not be built on the Capitol, the Library of Congress, Potomac Park, and the White House.

 The best example of the idea behind the monument can be found in the Washington Star newspaper which featured an article titled “Old Mammies” Memorial it says the memorial will be well received: